suncoast-devs/handbook/lessons/career-looking/decoding-job-desc.md

 There are times when the information provided in a job description can feel like they are telling you about the company when they are just using exciting things to draw you in.
-It takes practice to decide what the description is telling you the company’s “Narrative” vs. just selling you neat “Characteristics.”
+It takes practice to decide what the description is telling you about the company’s “Narrative” vs. just selling you neat “Characteristics.”

 So what exactly is the difference between a narrative and characteristics?